-Anemia (a decreased number of red blood cells), seems to be something to be concerned about for quite a few horse owners.
-In fact, I am quite sure that, relative to the great concern that some horse owners seem to have about their horse’s blood, this effect of this article may be relatively anemic.
-But so we ride into the quixotic* world of promoting fact over fiction.
+Anemia (a decreased number of red blood cells), seems to be something that a lot of horse owners seem to be told that they should be concerned about.
+In fact, I am quite sure that, relative to the concerns, this effect of this article may be relatively anemic.
+Thus, we ride into the quixotic* world of promoting fact over fiction.

-I think that the problem with anemia is that it’s both a medical condition and an adjective. ** Anemia is an real medical condition, characterized by a lack, or loss, of red blood cells.
-The lack or loss can occur in one of three ways: bleeding (hemorrhage), increased red blood cell destruction, and inadequate red blood cell production.
+I think that one of the big problems with anemia is that it’s both a medical condition and an adjective. ** Anemia is an real medical condition, characterized by a lack, or loss, of red blood cells.
+The lack or loss can only occur in one of three ways: bleeding (hemorrhage), increased red blood cell destruction (most commonly, from toxins, or from immune reactions), and inadequate red blood cell production.

-An example of a condition that causes red blood cells to be destroyed is equine infectious anemia, a rare disease caused by a virus similar to the human HIV virus.
-The disease is fairly rare in the United States, but still, a dozen or so cases get identified every year.
+An example of a disease condition that causes red blood cells to be destroyed is equine infectious anemia (EIA).
+EIA is a rare disease caused by a virus similar to the human Human Immunodeficiency Virus (HIV).
+The disease is actually very rare in the United States, but still, a dozen or so cases get identified every year.
 Dr. Leroy Coggins, an enterprising veterinarian at Cornell University, developed the blood test that bears his name in 1970.
 Any horse that is being shipped between states, or internationally, is supposed to have a negative Coggins test within 6 – 12 months of the date of shipment (depending on where you’re shipping him).

 Blood loss anemia is pretty self-explanatory.
-If the horse has lost a lot of blood, say, from a severe wound, or because of disease, say, from bleeding into the intestines, red blood cells end up on the ground, instead of inside the horse, where they belong.
+If the horse has lost a lot of blood, say, from a severe wound, or because of disease, say, from bleeding into the intestines, red blood cells end up on the ground, or in the guts, instead of inside the horse’s blood vessels, where they belong.
 In most cases, the horse’s body makes up the deficit pretty quickly; as a result, whole blood transfusions in horses are rarely needed, even if they do have a temporary anemia from blood loss.

 Here’s where the grammar part comes in.
 As an adjective, anemic means, “Lacking in color, spirit, or vitality.”
 Sound like your horse?
 Does he not jump over fences with his usual verve?
 Would he rather snuggle up to a cow than cut it out of the herd?
 Has his get up and go gotten up and left?
 (Heck, does this sound like you, say, after a hard night out with your friends?)
 What better cause of feeling anemic than………. anemia?